joelrenjith/srsran_srsue_setup/README.md

    QT_QPA_PLATFORM=offscreen python3 multi_ue_scenario.py
    ```

- - Do the UE DNS Config for the UEs as we did in the [previous section](.
+ - Do the UE DNS Config for the UEs as we did in the [previous section](https://github.com/joelrenjith/srsran_srsue_setup/blob/main/README.md#sending-user-traffic-to-core).

 ## LFE Injection and HLDE Connection:
 - Download the docker_compose.yml provided here into your host and run the following command: